fahmed3/4294967296/README.md

 - addLast(T); **returns void and adds the element to the end of the list.**
 - removeLast(); **returns a type T element and removes the element from the end of the list.**
 - peekLast(); **returns a type T element from the end of the list.**
+- removeFirstOccurrence(Object o); **returns true if the first occurrence of *o* is removed, false otherwise**
+- removeLastOccurrence(Object o); **returns true if the last occurrence of *o* is removed, false otherwise**
 <br>
 RATIONALE FOR CHOOSING THESE METHODS: These methods expand on what Queue does and allows for adding and removing from both the front and the end of the list.
+It also lets us have better flexibility with our code.